Revolution is self-defense

 Thinking civil disobedience will be successful is just silly because of both what we know about the nature of governments and the track record of police brutally attacking peaceful people - do I even need to list examples after 2020?
 Police don't feel responsible for their actions, and even if they did, most of them are monsters who don't care.

 The separation of legislation and enforcement is harmful

 None of this is to say the above strategies aren't valuable.
 Culture warfare and counter-economic activity are obviously important parts of a complete strategy.
 But they won't be *sufficient*.
 Defeating a violent criminal organization requires defensive force.

 You don't have to be an anarchist to recognize that at least most laws are unjust, and the police regularly arrest or even murder people for victimless acts such as drug use.
 You also can't raise the "if I didn't take the job, someone else will" defense for them because police don't work that way.
 They don't have a membership quota that they draft for.
 People who join *do* increase the number of them and the power of tyrants to enforce their edicts.
 Politicians are also generally guilty in the same way as someone who orders a thug to attack you - just because they aren't personally the one doing it doesn't exempt them from defensive force.
-We must avoid the mistakes of the immediate threat doctrine]; violence against someone who has committed aggression before and will continue to do so is certainly defensive violence, even if they aren't immediately engaged in it.
+We must avoid the mistakes of the immediate threat doctrine; violence against someone who has committed aggression before and will continue to do so is certainly defensive violence, even if they aren't immediately in the act.

 Myopias on violence